 Namita Tolia joined the Board of C&C in 2018 as an outside educator.
 She has been a classroom teacher and school leader since 1994.
 She has served as an elementary school teacher at The San Francisco School in California, as Lower School Principal at Little Red School House and Elisabeth Irwin High School in New York City, as Head of School at Montclair Cooperative School in New Jersey, and is currently serving as Lower School Principal at Rutgers Preparatory School in New Jersey.
 She holds a B.S. from Georgetown University, a teaching credential from the University of San Francisco, an M.A. from Stanford University, and an M.A. from the Klingenstein Center at Columbia University.

-Todd Triller joined the board in 2020 and has also previously served on the Audit Committee.
+Todd Triller joined the board in 2020 and is Chair of the Finance Committee and a member of the Executive Committee.
+He also previously served on the Audit Committee.
 Todd and his wife, Mimi Lee, have two daughters at the school (’24 and ’26).
-Todd is a Managing Director at The Carlyle Group, where he is co-head of portfolio management and workouts for the global credit platform.
-He is also co-head of energy credit.
-Prior to joining The Carlyle Group, Todd was a partner at an international law firm with a focus on complex finance transactions.
+Todd is a partner at Vinson & Elkins LLP, where he focuses on energy and infrastructure transactions.
+He was previously a Managing Director at The Carlyle Group, where he was co-head of energy credit.
 He has a B.S in finance from the McIntire School of Commerce at the University of Virginia and a J.D from the University of Virginia Law School, where he also served on the editorial board of the Virginia Law Review.

 Crystal Wald joined the Board in 2020.
 She shares time between NYC and Minneapolis, where she grew up.
 A Parsons School of Design graduate, it was fashion that initially brought her to the city.
 Ultimately, social justice initiatives, the importance of narratives from underserved communities, and the awareness of the power of entertainment led her to co-found nonprofit “2 Brass Brads,” which has evolved to become the socially-relevant production company, Level Forward.
 She is a current parent of two children at C&C (‘26 & ‘27), and she previously served as Co-President of the Parents Association (2018-2020), Vice President of the Parents Association (2016-2018), and a Group Parent Representative every year since her family’s entry.